What It's REALLY Like To Have Chronic Migraines

 “

-Many people have the tendency to reduce, minimize, or invalidate a pain or condition that cannot be seen.
+Many people have the tendency to reduce, minimise, or invalidate a pain or condition that cannot be seen.

 ”

 On my own, I started researching more about migraines, as well.
 I found that studies estimate nearly 15% of people globally suffer from them; for many, the first occurrence takes place during adolescence or early adulthood.
 Studies also suggest that migraines affect women almost three times as much as men.
-In the U.S. alone, there are approximately 28 million women who are affected by migraines.
 What I was experiencing, although not often talked about, was nothing new or unique at all.

 Advertisement